-“Bob” Clutton, “Roberto” to his Mexican friends, was born in Wales on 5 June 1932 and passed away in San Francisco earlier this year, on 15 August 2016 at the age of 84.
+“Bob” Clutton, “Roberto” to his Mexican friends, was born in England on 5 June 1932, brought up in Wales, and passed away in San Francisco earlier this year, on 15 August 2016 at the age of 84.

 He left Wales in 1949.
 Six years later, in October 1955, he was one of numerous artists exhibiting in the The Artists’ Union of Baltimore annual show.
 By 1959 he was living and working in Ajijic on Lake Chapala.
 Several of his paintings from this time can be seen on this Facebook page of the San Francisco Senior Center:

 Former Ajijic gallery owner Katherine Goodridge Ingram remembers Bob Clutton as a lovely man, who was well-liked by everyone in the community.
 Clutton became increasingly fascinated by the “gods of ancient Mexico” and images of these gods became a frequent theme in his later paintings.